Last updated July 2026

 Where is Tihiotonga Centennial Park?

-On Mokoia Drive in the Tihiotonga area of Rotorua, on the slopes above the city.
+On Mokoia Drive in the Tihiotonga area on the southern slopes above Rotorua city.

 When is the best time to visit?

-Spring (September–October) for the cherry blossoms; autumn (April–May) for the Maple Grove colours.
-The park is worth visiting in both seasons specifically for the flowering trees.
+Spring for cherry blossom displays and autumn for the Maple Grove colours.
+The park is open year-round.

 Is the park free?